YuLiangGoh/mqtt_docker_broker/README.md

 **How can i update the authentication username and password, including the roles?**

-You will need to manually navigate to the rbac extension that we download earlier.
-Look for the ***credential.xml*** and configure the file as you like.
-There is already a sample of 2 users and 2 roles.
+You'll have to manually navigate to the rbac extension we downloaded previously.
+Look for the ***credential.xml*** file and customise it to your liking.
+There is now a sample of two users and two roles.

 <br>